Nathan Paetsch

-Nathan Paetsch (born March 30, 1983) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) with the Buffalo Sabres and Columbus Blue Jackets.
+Nathan Paetsch (born March 30, 1983) is a Canadian ice hockey coach and former ice hockey defenceman who played in the National Hockey League (NHL) with the Buffalo Sabres and Columbus Blue Jackets.
+He is currently an assistant coach of the Rochester Americans in the American Hockey League.

 Playing career

 Paetsch was originally drafted in the 2nd round, 52nd overall, in 2001 NHL Entry Draft by the Washington Capitals.
 However, the Capitals were unable to reach a contract agreement with him, so he was put back into the draft in 2003.
 Paetsch was re-drafted in the seventh round, 202nd overall, by the Sabres in the 2003 NHL Entry Draft.

 Paetsch stepped into full-time WHL duty with the Moose Jaw Warriors as a 16-year-old in 1999.
 Paetsch was named Moose Jaw's defenceman of the year and playoff MVP after the 2000–01 season.
 Paetsch has also played in several national tournaments, including the 2000 Under-17 Championships and the 2000 Under-18 Four Nations Cup.
 In addition, he played for Team Cherry in the 2001 CHL Top Prospects Game.

 Paetsch played his first professional season in 2003–04 with the Sabres AHL affiliate, the Rochester Americans.

 During the 2005–06 season, Paetsch played his first NHL game on January 7, 2006, for the Sabres and he recorded his first NHL point.
 Paetsch was then returned to the Americans, for the remainder of the season.
 Due to a plethora of injuries to defensemen during the 2006 Stanley Cup Playoffs, he was recalled to the Sabres and made his NHL playoff debut in Game 7 of the Eastern Conference Finals against the Carolina Hurricanes.

 After re-signing to a one-year contract on July 14, 2005, Paetsch established himself with the Sabres in 2006–07, playing in a career high 63 games, recording 24 points.

 On July 31, 2007, Paetsch was re-signed to a three-year contract with the Sabres.

 During the 2009–10 season, Paetsch was limited to a reserve defenseman with the Sabres.
 On January 4, 2010, Paetsch was placed, and later cleared, on waivers from the Sabres.
 After 11 games with the Sabres, Paetsch was traded, along with a second round draft pick, to the Columbus Blue Jackets for forward Raffi Torres on March 3, 2010.